Get your child excited about writing with 35 fun name activities that are perfect for preschoolers!

-Last year in three year old preschool, names were a big deal.
-So I can only suppose they will be again this year in four year old preschool.
+Last year in three-year-old preschool, names were a big deal.
+So I can only suppose they will be again this year in four-year-old preschool.

-At first, he thought any word that started [or even had one] with an H meant it was his name.
+At first, he thought any word that started (or even had one) with an H meant it was his name.
 But he soon learned that there was more to it than that.

 But with some help of these activities I found, the should come fast enough.
 Just applying it to our last name instead of his first!

-Have some fun with your kids learning to recognize their very own name [it’s very special to them, make it be a special thing!] and then learn to spell it too!
+Have some fun with your kids learning to recognize their very own name (it’s very special to them, make it be a special thing!) and then learn to spell it too!
 They’ll be so proud and you’ll be one proud mama!

 Here are 35 name activities for your preschooler learn to recognize and spell their name!

-Put their name up every where.
+Put their name up everywhere.
 Label everything of theirs with their name.
-Use their name in your activities!
-Have fun with it!
+Use their name in your activities.

 - Squirt their name!
 Create a fizzing reaction using baking soda sidewalk paint and vinegar!

-- Similarly, Busy Kids = Happy Mom creates a ‘Who Am I’ book to label important people [and your child!] with their names.
+- Similarly, Busy Kids = Happy Mom creates a “Who Am I” book to label important people (and your child!) with their names.

 - Write out their name with food.
-Play Dr. Mom uses “ants on a log“.
+Play Dr. Mom uses “ants on a log.“

 If they’ve seen it written out a million time, they’re likely to remember how it looks and what order it comes in.

 - String up letters in their name around the room and have them go on a hunt for their name!

 - The Imagination Tree spells out names using play dough letter impressions.
 Here are my favorite tips on how to make homemade play dough.

 - Shoot for the letters of your name in order with a cork!
 Some archery fun from Toddler Approved.

-- Having Fun At Home uses ABC blocks to spell their name [though there’s usually a catch if you have a name that more than two of the same letter].
+- Having Fun At Home uses ABC blocks to spell their name (though there’s usually a catch if you have a name that more than two of the same letter).